The Ultimate Shopping Guide: Where to Shop in Malta

 The Point Shopping Mall

 Malta’s biggest shopping mall sits right on the waterfront, with a sleek glass exterior and a cool, air-conditioned interior.
 You’ll find all your favourites here: Zara, Mango, Pull & Bear, Tommy Hilfiger, and more.
-It’s great for fashion, beauty, and tech under one roof — plus there’s a food court and cafés for when your feet need a break.
+It’s excellent for fashion, beauty, and tech under one roof — plus there’s a food court and cafés for when your feet need a break.

 Insider tip: Cross the bridge from The Point into Bisazza Street and Tower Road for even more shops and local boutiques.